aaronfreed/aaronfreed.github.io/README.md

-I&rsquo;m a political science and cybersecurity major from Sarasota, FL.
+I&rsquo;m a political science and cybersecurity major who recently relocated to Tallahassee, FL.
 Amateur game development, music creation and (re)mastering, and writing consume much of my spare time.

 I’m currently heavily involved in developing the following code projects:

 * **[VAF](https://github.com/aaronfreed/vasara/)**: A Lua texturing utility for **[*Marathon* Aleph One](https://alephone.lhowon.org/)**.
 Based on Vasara by **[@Hopper262](https://github.com/Hopper262)** and **Ares Ex Machina**, which in turn is based on **[Visual Mode.lua](https://github.com/treellama/visualmode)** by **[@jonirons](https://github.com/jonirons)** and **[@treellama](https://github.com/treellama)** (Visual Mode.lua is effectively the command line to Vasara&rsquo;s GUI).
 At the time I began this project, neither plugin had been substantially updated since 2016, so I took it upon myself (with a bit of assistance from **[@SolraBizna](https://github.com/SolraBizna)** and **[@murbruksprodukt](https://github.com/murbruksprodukt)**) to fork Vasara to implement new Aleph One features, fix longstanding bugs, and add new features to make texturing easier.
 This remains a work in progress; it will only function with Aleph One 1.7 or later, and it is best used with **[Weland](https://github.com/treellama/weland/releases)** (see the readme for an abbreviated setup guide, or my content creation guide directly below for a detailed one).
 * **[Aleph Bet](https://github.com/Aleph-Bet-Marathon/alephbet/)**: Fork of Aleph One with added features.
 Currently in the very early stages, but with very ambitious, detailed plans for the future.
 Several other people have done a massive amount of work on this already, especially **[@SolraBizna](https://github.com/SolraBizna)** and **[@Prism019](https://github.com/Prism019)**.
    * Our initial 0.9 release is all but certain to include:
-      * a [unified build system](https://mesonbuild.com/) across Windows, Linux, and MacOS (this is probably about 70-80% implemented)
+      * a [unified build system](https://mesonbuild.com/) across Windows, Linux, and MacOS (probably about 95% implemented)
       * Solra and Nemo&rsquo;s Second Music System (which is already completely coded and just needs to be implemented)
    * Additional goals, if we can complete them within a reasonable timeframe, are:
       * yeet ffmpeg to an external binary, enabling more flexible encoding settings and hardware-accelerated encoding